 Students are graded according to their class standing and by examination.
 An accurate record is kept of the work of each student in each class.
 Examinations are held in each class at the end of each semester.
 The average standing is found by combining the average class standing with the examination standing in the ratio of three to one; that is, the class standing counts three times as much as the examination standing.
-Students making a grade 90-100 are marked A; 80-90, B: 70-80, C: 60-70, D: below 60, E. Students whose daily standing is A are excused from final examinations.
+Students making a grade 90-100 are marked A: 80-90, B; 70-80, C; 60-70, D; below 60, E. Students whose daily standing is A are excused from final examinations.
 The following restrictions apply to preparatory students making a grade lower than A: Students making a B grade are limited to two functions or enterprises per semester outside of class work and C students, to one such function; those making a grade lower than C may not take part in any function such as athletics, dramatics, etc., until the work is brought up: preparatory students may not enter more than three outside functions per semester.
 College students making B in fifteen hours of credit will have one hour added to the total required for graduation for each fifteen hours of such credit and C students will have one hour added for each seven hours of C work.
+In college no substitution may be made for failures or conditions towards graduation.